iTwin/iTwinUI/README.md

 ```

 *Note: You only need to use one of these methods, and it only needs to be done once.*

 ---

+## FAQ

+For a list of frequently asked questions, visit the [wiki](https://github.com/iTwin/iTwinUI-react/wiki/FAQ).

+---